Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 ##### Projects Page

+- Authenticated
     - Navigation presents return to suite and LOG OUT links when signed in which is the expected behaviour.
+    - If the author of the folio is looking at this page, the link within the no projects attached message re-directs the user to the edit projects page within the suite app which is expected.
+    - If the person logged in is not the author of the folio but is authenticated with a different account,

+- Not authenticated
     - Navigation presents log in and REGISTER links when signed in which is expected.

+- If there are no projects attached, a message is presented to the user encouraging them to attach projects to the folio currently being viewed.

 ##### Skills Page